 Grand theft laws in Chicago are not nearly as straightforward as you may think.
 Here at Okabe & Haushalter, our best grand theft lawyers have helped clients avoid being charged with auto theft after convincing judges and juries that the case lacked direct evidence and witness accounts to establish an intent to temporarily or permanently deprive the owner of the vehicle.

-Consult our Chicago grand theft attorneys to find out your best legal options in your particular case.
+Consult our Chicago grand theft attorneys to find out the best legal options in your particular case.
 There are actually numerous viable ways to get you out of jail and avoid a conviction with a smart legal strategy.

 Call our attorneys at 310-430-7799 or fill out this contact form to get a free initial consultation.
 We respect your right to confidentiality.